 (4) 2010s Onward: The Era of Permitless Carry

 Permitless carry represents the next phase of this liberalization of gun laws in the US.
-Including Vermont, 21 states now allow individuals to carry a concealed weapon in public without a permit, with certain restrictions and exception.
-17 of these 21 have instituted these laws since 2015.
+Including Vermont, 24 states now allow individuals to carry a concealed weapon in public without a permit, with certain restrictions and exceptions.
+20 of these 24 have instituted these laws since 2015.

 What the Future Holds